Choiyounseo/CS454_project/README.md

-# CS454_project
+# CS454 Project : Search Based DefenseGAN

 ## What we implemented
-DefenseGAN using **Genetic Algorithm(GA)**, instead of Gradient descent(GD) For more information, read our report : .
+SB DefenseGAN (Search Based DefenseGAN) : DefenseGAN using **Genetic Algorithm(GA)**, instead of Gradient Descent(GD) The original DefenseGAN paper is in `Related works`.
+For more information, read our report : .

 ## How to execute
 ### Fast way
-The easiest way to execute GA + DefenseGAN is to run 'wgan_torch/defenseGAN.py'.
-All you need to change in file is one line whether to run wGAN with GD or GA.
-We provides some checkpoints we used to train necessary models.
+The easiest way to execute SB DefenseGAN is to run `wgan_torch/defenseGAN.py`.
+All you need to change in file is one line to run SB DefenseGAN among 4 methods (4 methods are explained in `Methods` part).
+We provide some checkpoints we used to train necessary models.
 Run in the root of your project:
 ```
 >> cd wgan_torch
 >> virtualenv -p python3 venv  (python version with 3.6 or 3.7 are all possible)